-The majority of business have some sort kind of commercial debt – it could be in the form of a mortgage, overdrafts or loans.
+The majority of businesses have some sort kind of commercial debt – it could be in the form of a mortgage, overdrafts, or loans.

 This is for businesses that have been set up in such a way that partners and/or directors have shares within the company.